SystemFiles/gitbuilder-io/README.md

 ## 📶 Using the templates API <a name = "api"></a>

 We have a simple API for sending and retrieving git project templates from a cloud hosted blob storage.
+See the source for the API [here](https://github.com/SystemFiles/gitbuilder-templates-api)

 ### Uploading a template
 **note:** maxiumum upload size through API is 50MB